thetek42/empower/README.md

 ## Requirements

-- **Supported C standards:** C99 and newer are supported.
-C23 is recommended.
+- **Supported C standards:** C99 and newer are supported, C23 is recommended.
 - **Supported platforms:**
   - POSIX: Support for GCC and Clang.
 Tested on Linux with glibc.
   - Windows: Support for MinGW and MSVC.
 Tested with Wine, but _not_ on an actual Windows machine or